SUV jumps curb, hits 2 women at Gramercy bus stop

-GRAMERCY PARK, Manhattan (WABC) --Two women waiting for the bus were struck when an alleged drunk driver crashed into a bus stop in Gramercy.
+GRAMERCY PARK, Manhattan (WABC) --Two women waiting for a bus were struck when an alleged drunk driver crashed into a bus stop in Gramercy Thursday night.

-Witnesses said the driver, 41-year-old Mahai Kelemen of Yonkers, lost control of his vehicle while making a right turn from Third Avenue onto East 23rd Street.
+Witnesses said the driver, 41-year-old Mihai Kelemen of Yonkers, lost control of his vehicle while making a right turn from Third Avenue onto East 23rd Street.

 The vehicle jumped the curb and crashed into the bus stop, where the victims were standing.

-The injured were taken to Bellevue Hospital, where they were treated for non-life threatening injuries.
+The victims were taken to Bellevue Hospital, where they were treated for non-life threatening injuries.

 Kelemen was charged with driving while intoxicated and refusing to take a breathalyzer.